shalommmitz/host_with_gui/README.md

    See appendix A for the rules file

 6. Enable network manager (NM is not active by default on a server, which is the base we use)

+   First try the following:

+      1. As root, cd to /etc/netplan
+      2. Backup and remove all existing files in this folder
+      3. Create the file `01-network-manager-all.yaml`, with the contents:

+      `# Let NetworkManager manage all devices on this system
+       network:
+       version: 2
+       renderer: NetworkManager`

+   If the above did not work, try this:

    Source:
    []https://askubuntu.com/questions/71159/network-manager-says-device-not-managed